expo/expo-postpublish-slack-notify/README.md

 1. [Create an incoming webhook](https://api.slack.com/incoming-webhooks) and keep the window open with the URL.
 2. `yarn add expo-postpublish-slack-notify` in your project.
-3. Add the following to your `exp.json`
+3. Add the following to your `app.json` within the "expo" key.

 ```javascript
   "hooks": {